JulianOzelRose/TL-WR841N-v14/README.md

 # TL-WR841N
 The TP-Link TL-WR841N is a relatively inexpensive 300mbps WiFi router.
 This makes it a perfect device for reverse engineering and hardware hacking projects.
-My goal here was to gain shell access via the router's UART debugging port, and see what can be done from there.
+My goal here was to gain shell access via the router's UART debugging port and see what can be done from there.

 ![photo_2022-12-16_15-26-34](https://user-images.githubusercontent.com/95890436/208206724-dc6ea069-f0d3-42e3-a3aa-e40ebf6da23d.jpg)
 # Tools